Sphee2/SEF_FR/README.md

 - Manual Low Ready system
 - removed penalty for suspects escaped
 - Added "Pull Door" command to let player pull the door (thx Scape/S4 for the script)
+- Separated Flashlight and NVG keybinds
+- AI now can use NVG instead of flashlights

 REMOVED
 - Optiwand now cant mirror under the door